During the hot summer months, your subscribers might be on vacation, but that doesn’t mean they’re unreachable.

 Speak to your designers and developers about moving to a mobile-responsive email strategy, and ensure that they understand the design, coding, and sizing changes that will need to be implemented.

-Alternately, you could invest in an email generation platform this summer to generate mobile-responsive emails in minutes, without worrying about coding or sizing issues (hint, hint).
+Alternately, you could invest in an email creation platform this summer to generate mobile-responsive emails in minutes, without worrying about coding or sizing issues (hint, hint).